 Start by microwaving your brown candy melts in a bowl on low power for 30-seconds at a time.
 Stop and stir after each 30-second interval then repeat until the coating is completely melted.

 Do not overheat your candy melts or your coating will become lumpy.
 If the coating is too thick, you can add a small amount of vegetable oil or shortening to thin it out.

 Dip a lollipop stick into the candy coating until half the stick is coated.
 Pull the stick straight out, tapping it on the side of the bowl to remove any excess coating.
 While the candy coating is wet, set one of your card stock flames in the coating.
-Set the coated lollipop stick in a styrofoam block or cake pop stand to dry.
+Set the coated lollipop stick in a cake pop stand to dry.
 Repeat this step for each heart cupcake pop.

 Step 4: Decorate the Tops of Your Heart Cupcake Pops